Kitchener Downtown Community Health Centre is currently seeking Board and Committee Members

 Mike McDonald, Board Vice-Chairperson, is the CEO and founder of Recess Guardians, a registered charity that works with various schools to engage children in fun, unstructured play to encourage activity, creativity and leadership on the playground.
 Mike is looking to expand Recess Guardians across Canada, into the USA and Sweden.
 Having arrived from Saskatoon in 2019, Mike now lives in downtown Kitchener.
 Mike has been on several boards in the past, is a very capable individual and was the first non-Indigenous person to be involved in an Indigenous program.
-Mike joined the Board in April 2019 and sits on the Governance and Executive Committees.
+Mike was accepted to the Board of Directors, April 15, 2019 and sits on the Governance and Executive Committees.

-Rosemary McCrie, retired, has thirty years plus experience in Business Finance Management and Controllership.
-Rosemary currently chairs the Food Banks Canada Finance and Audit Committee and is a Board member on the Pepsico Canada Foundation.
+Rosemary McCrie, Secretary, is retired and has thirty years plus experience in Business Finance Management and Controllership.
+Rosemary currently chairs the Food Banks Canada Finance and Audit Committees and is a Board member on the Pepsico Canada Foundation.
 Rosemary is a Chartered Director (The Director’s College, 2016) and is a Certified Management Accountant.
-Rosemary joined the Board in April 2019 and sits on the Governance Committee.
+Rosemary was accepted to the KDCHC Board of Directors, April 15, 2019 and sits on the Executive and Governance Committees.